bizoru/angular-io-datepicker/README.md

 ## License

 This project is licensed under the MIT license.
-See the [LICENSE](https://github.com/rd-dev-ukraine/angular-io-datepicker/blob/master/LICENSE) file for more info.